EdgeApp/edge-docs/source/includes/_edgeProvider.md

-  // Sign a message using a public address from the current wallet async signMessage: (options: EdgeSignMessageOptions) => EdgeSignedMessage, }
+  // Sign a message using a public address from the current wallet async signMessage: (options: EdgeSignMessageOptions) => EdgeSignedMessage,

+  // Track a buy conversion for analytics and referral program async trackConversion: (options: EdgeTrackConversionOptions) => void }

 // ******************************************************